zx80/flask-simple-auth/demo/README.md

 The application uses *fsa* tokens or *HTTP basic* authentication… but there is no single trace of that in the application code. **THIS IS A GOOD THING**.
-The authentication requirements can be changed without changing any line of code, just by changing the configurations in [app.conf](app.conf):
+The authentication requirements can be changed without editing any line of code, just by updating the configurations in [app.conf](app.conf):

  - Do you want parameter-based authentication?
 Set `FSA_AUTH` to `param`.
  - Do you rather want the application to inherit the authentication performed